Prooffreader/election_2016_data/README.md

 # United States 2016 Election, Primaries and Exit Polls results

 These are csvs of results scraped from Politico and (for exit polls) CNN websites.
+If anyone uses this, I'd love to hear about it!
+[I wrote a brief blog post describing my motivation](http://prooffreaderplus.blogspot.ca/2016/11/i-scraped-all-2016-us-election-data.html)

 For more about the ethics of scraping, see [this Quora post](https://www.quora.com/What-is-the-legality-of-web-scraping).
 I used Selenium, which automated the Google Chrome browser, so I put no more load on their servers than a normal visitor.
 The only thing the program did faster than a human is parse the results.